cyb3rxp/awesome-soc/soar.md

   * Report false positive on VT (ML scanner) to CrowdStrike: VTscanner@crowdstrike.com.
 * Report a malicious URL (for instance, phishing) to a security vendor for takedown steps
   * My recommendation: [Netcraft](https://www.netcraft.com/cybercrime/) [via API](https://report.netcraft.com/api/v3), or [PhishReport](https://phish.report/docs).

+### ML / LLM

+NB : The above scenarios can be supported by machine learning / LLM capabilities, aiming at helping the analyst by suggesting him/her next steps of the response phase.

  ## Automation example around identity-based detections